Tekalo/common-app-frontend/README.md

 Configuration folders and files are at the root of the project and everything concerning the actual app is contained in the `src` directory.

-In general, this project conforms to standard Next.js project structure.
-We do not currently make use of the experimental App directory that Next.js 13 provides.
+In general, this project conforms to a standard Next.js project structure.
+We do not currently make use of the experimental App directory that Next.js 13 provides due to restrictions in our deployment environment (Cloudflare Pages).

+### `modules`

-### `components`
+#### `components`

 Contains all re-usable components that can be dropped into a page.
+All components follow the same structure based off the baseTemplate

+#### `layouts`

+Contains common layouts shared across pages.
+[NextJS Layouts](https://nextjs.org/docs/basic-features/layouts) allow for precise re-rendering while preserving the layout of a particular page or components shared across pages.

+#### `sections`

+Contains sections which can be considered compound components.
+These are usually single use and mostly in place as an organizational tool.
+They provide no functional benefit save for code isolation.

+#### `templates`

+All components, layouts, sections should be based off of these templates.
+They provide a solid base for a consistent project structure.

 To create a new component do the following:

-1. Copy the `templates/base` folder to the desired component folder (e.g. `utility/search`)
+1. Copy the `templates/base` folder to the desired target folder (e.g. `components/utility/search`)

 2. Rename each of the three files to the new component name (e.g. `BaseTemplate.tsx` --> `Search.tsx`)